 \subsection{Tighter formulation from nested branches}

-The relaxation of the formulation in the previous section still has some fractional extreme solutions, even in the case where a single tree is being modeled over multiple features.
-These fractional extreme solutions often arise when there are nested splits on the same feature, where one split follows another on the same branch.
-This is highlighted in the following example.

-\begin{example}[Nested branches that can be tightened] Consider a path to a leaf, which has two splits on the same variable in opposing directions as shown in Figure \ref{frac_tree_example}.
+The relaxation of the formulation in the previous section still has some fractional extreme solutions, even when a single tree is being modeled over multiple features.
+These fractional extreme solutions often arise when there are nested splits, defined as follows: \begin{definition} A nested split occurs when a less-than (left) split is followed by a greater-than (right) split on the same feature on a path leading to a leaf or, alternatively, a less-than (left) split follows a greater-than (right) split. \end{definition} This is highlighted in the following example: \begin{example}[Nested splits that can be tightened] Consider a path to a leaf with nested splits shown in Figure \ref{frac_tree_example}.
 Suppose we model this using the formulation (\ref{velibors_formulation}) from \cite{veliborsPaper}:

-This has an extreme point $z=0.5, ~x_1=0.5, x_2=0.5$, as shown in Figure \ref{frac_ext_point_3d}.
+This has an extreme point $z=0.5, ~x_1=0.5,~ x_2=0.5$, as shown in Figure \ref{frac_ext_point_3d}.
 Consider the following reformulation:

 This is shown in Figure \ref{int_ext_point_3d}.
-As can be observed, this has removed the fractional extreme point, leaving only integer extreme points. \Halmos
+As can be observed, this has removed the fractional extreme point, leaving only integer extreme points.